willowservicing/willow-bingo/README.md

 **🏁 Your Challenge: Find the first winning board, then calculate its score.**

 To calculate the score of a board, start by finding the sum of all unmarked numbers on that board.
 Then, multiply that sum by the number that was just called when the board won.
-Return this number.
+This is the final score.

 ## The Project Setup

 * `bingo.ts` is where you will write your script to find the first winning bingo board.
-This file returns a function, `bingo()`, that should output the final score.
+This file exports a function, `bingo()`, that should return the final score.
 * `bingo.txt` contains the bingo boards and numbers
 * `bingo.test.ts` is where we'll check the return value of `bingo()` to see if it's correct.